kimjisena/dsa-with-js/avl-tree/avltree.md

 Insertion and deletion operations can happen while keeping the tree's height at the minimum `O(log n)`, eliminating the need to rebalance the whole tree.

+Insertion, deletion and search operations have a time complexity of `O(log n)`.